-USC and plaintiffs agree to $852 million settlement in sexual abuse case involving former gynecologist
+USC agrees to pay $852 million in latest settlement involving gynecologist accused of abuse

 USC called the agreement “fair and reasonable” and said it will end the litigation in state court.
 Its board of trustees ratified the settlement.

-“I am deeply sorry for the pain experienced by these valued members of the USC community,” university President Carol L. Folt said in a statement.
+“I am deeply sorry for the pain experienced by these valued members of the USC community,” USC President Carol L. Folt said in a statement.
 “We appreciate the courage of all who came forward and hope this much needed resolution provides some relief to the women abused by George Tyndall.”

 John Manly, an attorney for a firm that represented more than 230 of the plaintiffs, said: “This historic settlement came about through the bravery of hundreds of women and girls who had the courage to stand up and refuse to be silenced.
 We appreciate the diligent efforts of the survivors’ attorneys who worked with us to obtain this measure of justice and healing.
 The enormous size of this settlement speaks to the immense harm done to our clients and the culpability of USC.”

+Audry Nafziger, who alleged that Tyndall sexually assaulted her when she was a law student at USC, said in a statement: “It is my sincere hope that this settlement is just the first step in serving the full measure of justice on George Tyndall and his enablers at USC.”

 Tyndall, now 74, was arrested in June 2019 on 29 felony counts connected to accusations of sexual assault and abuse.
-Five additional counts were announced last summer.
+Six additional counts were announced last summer.
 Tyndall has pleaded not guilty.
+He was a doctor at the university for more than 30 years until the university placed him on leave in 2016.
+He later left USC after reaching a separation agreement.

-Leonard Levine, an attorney for Tyndall, said Thursday he “continues to deny all criminal charges.”
+Leonard Levine, an attorney for Tyndall, said Thursday that he “continues to deny all criminal charges.”
 Levine said he expects a trial to start later this year.
 In response to Folt’s statement about the settlement, Levine said Tyndall “continues to deny any and all allegations and looks forward to his day in court.”

 Fred Ryan, publisher and chief executive of The Washington Post, is a member of the USC Board of Trustees.

-USC said it will pay for the settlement over the next two years through “a combination of litigation reserves, insurance, deferred capital spending, the potential sale of non-essential assets and careful management of expenses.”
+USC said it will pay for the settlement over the next two years through “a combination of litigation reserves, insurance, deferred capital spending, the potential sale of nonessential assets and careful management of expenses.”

 The university said that no philanthropic gifts, endowment funds or tuition revenue would be redirected from their “intended purposes” as a result of the settlement.